Linear-time calculation of the expected sum of edge lengths in random projective linearizations of trees: Introduction

 Here we use $\D{G} = \sum_{uv\in E} \lenedge{uv}$ as the definition for the sum of edge lengths of $G$ when it is linearly arranged by $\arr$, but we also derive some results for $\Dp{G} = \sum_{uv\in E} \lenedgep{uv}$.

-There exists sizeable literature on the calculation of baselines for the sum of edge lengths on trees.
-Concerning the computation of the minimum baseline, \citet{Iordanskii1987a}, and \citet{Hochberg2003a} independently devised an $O(n)$-time algorithm for planar (one-page) embedding of free trees. \citet{Gildea2007a} sketched an algorithm for projective embeddings of rooted trees. \citet{Alemany2021a} reviewed this problem and presented, to the best of our knowledge, the first $\bigO{n}$-time algorithm.
+There exists sizable literature on the calculation of baselines for the sum of edge lengths on trees.
+These baselines are crucial for research on the Dependency Distance Minimization (DDm) principle \cite{Ferrer2004a,Liu2017a,Temperley2018a}.
+DDm was put forward by comparing actual dependency distances against a random baseline \cite{Ferrer2004a}.
+Concerning the computation of the minimum baseline, \citet{Iordanskii1987a}, and \citet{Hochberg2003a} independently devised an $O(n)$-time algorithm for planar (one-page) embedding of free trees. \citet{Gildea2007a} sketched an algorithm for projective embeddings of rooted trees. \citet{Alemany2022a} reviewed this problem and presented, to the best of our knowledge, the first $\bigO{n}$-time algorithm.
 Polynomial-time algorithms for unconstrained embeddings were presented by \citet{Shiloach1979a}, with complexity $\bigO{n^{2.2}}$, and later by \citet{Chung1984a}, with complexities $\bigO{n^2}$ and $\bigO{n^\lambda}$, where $\lambda$ is any real number satisfying $\lambda>\log 3/\log 2$.
 Concerning random baselines, the precursors are found in Z\"ornig's research on the distribution of the distance between repeats in a uniformly random arrangement of a sequence assuming that consecutive elements are at distance zero \cite{Zornig1984a} as in parallel research on syntactic dependency distances \cite{Hudson1995a, Hiranuma1999a, Eppler2004a, Liu2017a}.
 Later, \citet{Ferrer2004a,Ferrer2016a} studied the expectation of the random variable $\VD{\Ftree}$ defined as

 in uniformly random arrangements, where $\delta_{uv}$ is a random variable defined over uniformly random unconstrained linear arrangements of the tree $\Ftree$, resulting in